persadha/practicum100_portfolios/Business Analysis/README.md

 #### Retention Rate
 In this section, we want to know the retention rate of our users.
-The retention rate is defined as the number of active users at different periods divided by the initial size of the same group.
-To find the retention rate, we must find the first time each user visited the site and put them into the same group.
-We then calculate the size of each group.
-Since we have data for a year, we can form a monthly cohort to understand the data easier.
-Hence we are going to calculate how many users each cohort visited the website after their initial visit.